 If your child has a medical appointment or is considered too ill to attend school due to a minor illness you must contact the school first thing in the morning, before 9:30am, informing them of the reason for the absence and how long you expect them to be absent.
 We would require proof of medical appointments i.e. medical appointment card, medical note from the doctor or proof of prescription.

-If your child's attendance is below 90% then it would be routine for our Learning Mentors to carry out a home visit.
+If your child's attendance is below 90% then it would be routine for our Senior Leadership Team to send out an attendance concern letter.

 https://www.nhs.uk/live-well/healthy-body/is-my-child-too-ill-for-school/